FTIR Handheld Spectrometer

 A significant portion of Presco’s work occurs in scientific, industrial and medical instrumentation.
 Every instrument maker seeks high performance and inevitably this depends on the sensor and its supporting electronics.
 Proper sensor selection, biasing and power supplies are all critically important.
-Modern practice is to convert the sensor signal to digital form as soon as possible (see our discussion of A/D conversion) so the demand for low noise analog circuit design has declined, leaving a scant few of us who are skilled in the art.
+Modern practice is to convert the sensor signal to digital form as soon as possible, so the demand for low-noise analog circuit design has declined, leaving a scant few of us who are skilled in the art.

 Many of our design cycles involve spectrometers – infrared, visible, reflectance, ATR, mass spec, FITR, atomic absorption.
 This has given us broad exposure to a number of different detectors which are based on detecting light, ions, vibration and thermal changes.
 For instance, we developed the electronics for a DTGS (thermal) detector for an FTIR spectrometer and are currently working on a photoconductive MCT (Mercury-cadmium-telluride) detector design.